 Website County of Orange - John Wayne Airport

-This recruitment is open to the public.
-This recruitment will remain open for a minimum of 5 business days and continuously until 11:59 p.m.
+This recruitment will remain open for a minimum of 5 business days and on a continuous basis until 11:59 p.m.
 (PST) on the day the County’s needs are met.
 Qualified candidates are encouraged to apply immediately.

 This recruitment will establish an open eligible list.
-This list can be used to fill current and future Government Relations Manager positions throughout the County of Orange.
+This list can be used to fill current and future Asset/Finance Specialist (Staff Specialist) positions throughout the County of Orange.
+The current vacancy is within John Wayne Airport.
 This recruitment may also be used to fill positions in similar and/or lower classifications.

 JOHN WAYNE AIRPORT

 John Wayne Airport (JWA), owned and operated by the County of Orange California, is a medium-hub, commercial service airport.
 JWA is managed by an Airport Director and Assistant Director overseeing six (6) Divisions, including Business Development, Facilities Development, Finance Administration, Operations, Public Affairs, and Maintenance.
 JWA has an annual budget of approximately $200M and a staff of approximately 180.
 JWA is one of the top 50 busiest airports in the country in terms of both passenger enplanements and total operations.

 John Wayne Airport has an exciting opportunity for an Asset/Finance Specialist.
 The Asset/Finance Specialist, under general supervision, will be responsible for coordinating, developing and maintaining the Airport’s asset records, which includes all equipment and the surplus process.
 This position will be responsible for asset inventory, recording, tagging, monitoring, reporting, expenditure tracking and designating items appropriate for surplus.
 Incumbent will also perform complex/specialized revenue and other financial reconciliations requiring considerable knowledge of accounting and finance processes.